-B. Students who receive a grade of C- or lower in an Honors College course (those with the HON designator) may repeat the course toward Honors College requirements.
-No HON course in which a grade of C- or lower was received may satisfy an Honors College requirement.

-C. Each student entering as a first-year student is required to take four topics courses (HON 110-120).
-Students entering as sophomores are required to take two topics courses; those entering as juniors are required to take one.

-D. Honors College students must take four additional complementary electives within the three disciplinary domains (including at least one course in each) other than that of their major (or one of their majors).
+- B. Students who receive a grade of C- or lower in an Honors College course (those with the HON designator) may repeat the course toward Honors College requirements.
+No HON course in which a grade of C- or lower was received may satisfy an Honors College requirement. - C. Each student entering as a first-year student is required to take four topics courses (HON 110-120).
+Students entering as sophomores are required to take two topics courses; those entering as juniors are required to take one. - D. Honors College students must take four additional complementary electives within the two disciplinary domains (including at least one course in each) other than that of their major (or one of their majors).
 The three disciplinary domains are: natural sciences and quantitative disciplines, fine arts and humanities, and social sciences.
 One of these courses must be from D.E.C. category K. Students are urged to take at least one of these courses in a foreign language at the intermediate level or higher or in the literature of a language other than English.
-These complementary elective courses must be passed with a grade of C or higher.
-A course used to satisfy a skill requirement cannot also be used to satisfy a complementary elective requirement.

-E. All Honors College students must submit a letter of intent describing their senior honors projects no later than the midpoint of the last semester of their junior year, exact date to be determined by the program.
+These complementary elective courses must be passed with a grade of C or higher, and each course must be at least 3 credits.
+A course used to satisfy a skill requirement cannot also be used to satisfy a complementary elective requirement. - E. Every Honors College student must submit a letter of intent containing a detailed description of the student's intended senior honors project.
+The Letter of Intent must be submitted to the Honors College Faculty Director for approval no later than the midpoint of the final semester of each student's junior year.
 A progress report must be submitted at the end of the first semester of project work.
 An appropriate thesis (single-authored by the student) must be submitted at the end of the second semester and an oral report must be made at the annual Honors College Symposium.
 The grade on the senior project must be C or higher.
 These rules apply to students doing their senior honors projects under the HON designator or under a departmental designator.
-Students must obtain program approval for registration under a designator other than HON.
+Students must obtain Honors College approval for registration under a designator other than HON.